-He and his wife, Sarah T. (Smith) Brooks, lived at 295 Beacon.
+He and his wife, Sarah T. (Smith) Brooks, lived at 317 Beacon while the Hotel Royal was being built.
 Their son and daughter-in-law, banker and stockbroker George Chelson Brooks and Carrie L. (Story) Brooks, lived with them.
-They all previously had lived at 317 Beacon.
 They also maintained a home in Swampscott.

 George and Sarah Brooks were legally separated by December of 1895 and he died in May of 1896.
 In his will, he left his entire estate to his son, George (whom he also named as executor), and left his wife “the sum of $1.00 and such interest in property of which I shall die seized, both real and personal, as she is entitled to by operation of law, and no more.”